Jeep Renegade: Powertrain

-All Renegade models are powered by 3 or 4-cylinder engines, sourced both from Fiat and Chrysler depending on market.
+All Renegade models are powered by 3 or 4-cylinder engines, sourced both from Fiat and Chrysler, depending on market.

 Interior features

 The Renegade offers either cloth or leather seating surfaces.
-It offers seating for four passengers, with a 50/50 split-folding rear bench seat, and a fold-flat front passenger's seat for more cargo capacity.
+It offers seating for five passengers, with a 60/40 split-folding rear bench seat, and a fold-flat front passenger's seat for more cargo capacity.

 In North America, it offers a standard Uconnect 5.0BT radio with an AM/FM radio, Sirius XM satellite radio, voice command, a Microsoft-derived touch screen interface, and iPod and USB inputs, as well as a 3.5-millimeter auxiliary audio input jack.
 Uconnect Phone will also be standard.
 A rearview backup camera will be optional.
 The optional radio will be the UConnect 6.0 radio, offering all the features of the UConnect 5.0BT radio, while adding a touch screen interface designed by BlackBerry (a smaller version of the UConnect 8.4A and 8.4AN radios), and navigation system capabilities by Garmin.